-PLEASE NOTE: STUDENTS MAY NOT ARRIVE AT SCHOOL UNTIL 8:45AM EACH MORNING.
-WE DO NOT HAVE SUPERVISION IN THE SCHOOL UNTIL THAT TIME.
+PLEASE NOTE: STUDENTS MAY NOT ARRIVE AT SCHOOL UNTIL 7:45AM EACH MORNING.
+WE DO NOT HAVE SUPERVISION UNTIL THAT TIME.

-8:45 AM- Children may begin to arrive at school.
-Students should report directly to the cafeteria for breakfast or auditorium to wait to be dismissed to class.
+7:30 AM- Children may begin to arrive at school.
+Students will be directed to the morning locations.

 BUILDING INDEPENDENCE IN YOUR CHILD